This company is on the watch list for 1 reason:

-FN Summary: Lead asset (CAP-1002) had very good results in a small P2 trial.
+FN Summary: Lead asset (CAP-1002) for DMD had very good results in a small P2 trial.
 Drug qualified for RMAT designation.
-This allows them to possibly file for a BLA using their P2 results.
-If they can’t (definitely a possibility), then they must do a P3 trial.
-Good cash position, but will not last if P3 is required.
+Company must do a 65 patient P3 trial, hopefully starting in by end of Q1 2022.
+Good cash position, but will not last long without a partner, which management says is required before starting P3.
 No recent insider buying on the open market.

 Table of Contents